cakephp/docs/en/contributing/documentation.rst

 * ``.. warning::`` Warnings are used to document potential stumbling blocks, or information pertaining to security.
 The content of the directive should be written in complete sentences and include all appropriate punctuation.
+* ``.. versionadded:: X.Y.Z`` "Version added" admonitions are used to display notes specific to new features added at a specific version, ``X.Y.Z`` being the version on which the said feature was added.
+* ``.. deprecated:: X.Y.Z`` As opposed to "version added" admonitions, "deprecated" admonition are used to notify of a deprecated feature, ``X.Y.Z`` being the version on which the said feature was deprecated.

 All admonitions are made the same::